 The first step to active eyewear is choosing a lightweight frame.
 Today these are lighter than ever, weighing less than 15 grams (that’s four teaspoons of sugar for you tea drinkers!).
 But make no mistake, light doesn’t mean weak.
 Far from it.
 Our range of metal and titanium frames can endure the hardest of hits.
 So if you want your glasses to be tough as nails, take a look at our selection here.

 But it doesn’t stop there!
 If you’re afraid that your energetic children might prove too much for a pair of glasses, you might want to reinforce the frame with a thin lens.
 You want to make sure playtime is safe time, and nothing says comfort more than a pair of glasses you can hardly feel.
 And in case you’re worried about a spirited impulse rendering the lenses in-active, fear not.
 Our 1.59 index lenses are polycarbonate based and impact resistant.

 Active Eyewear: Achieving “Activeness”

 Glasses are capable of serving any purpose you so desire.
 Active eyewear is no exception to this rule and as we have mentioned, the “activeness” lies within the DNA of the frames, rather than the overall design or style.
-That means, your aviators and wayfarers are fully capable of being active eyewear.
+That means, your aviators are fully capable of being active eyewear.
 In fact, aviators were originally designed to be worn by pilots, a practical lightweight solution to keep glare from sunlight out of their eyes.
 Just because most cyclists wear typical sports frames doesn’t mean you can’t rock a pair of classic aviators instead.
 And with our anti-scratch lenses, you can test your cat’s patience with the comfort of 0% damage.

 Whichever direction you head towards, always remember the 4 ‘S’s: